 Now, that we are back in Michigan, I am taking what I have learned during those years and starting our own farm (yeah I am going beyond a garden) on our land this fall.
 In the meantime, though I will be setting up a small garden at our rental for our friends we are renting from.
 My hope is the garden will help feed them and keep their daughters busy while they welcome their third child this summer.
 I will also be spending a few hours a week volunteering at a local farm to learn even more so I can build a successful acre (eventually) garden of our own.
 My goal before 40 was to spend more time with my hands in the dirt than at the computer.
 I love what I do, but I love the garden even more.

 Since we are now entering spring, we will be sharing a lot of gardening talk.
 We will discuss what will be local in your market if you cannot grow things or just want to fill in the gaps for yourself and how you can support your local farmers more.
 We will be giving you tips and views into our own farming journey as well.
 To begin, I thought I would design a simple raised bed garden plan for any of you who just want a simple at home garden or if you are just getting started with gardening.
-What I like about this plan is that even if you live in an apartment you can take pieces of it and add them into your lifestyle and cooking routine this year.
+What I like about this plan is that even if you live in an apartment or have an artificial grass backyard you can take pieces of it and add them into your lifestyle.

 First of all, before I give you a plan for 2 4×8 raised beds and some herb pots, let’s talk about a few things you need to think about before even buying seeds or anything else: